Top 5 Beginner Tenor Saxophones: Quick Buying Guide

 • Suitable For Any Level Player:Perfect for musicians of all levels, from beginners to experienced professionals, EASTROCK tenor saxophone offers versatility in various musical genres, including jazz, blues, classical, and contemporary music.
 Whether you're jamming with friends or performing on stage, EASTROCK instrument delivers a rich and vibrant sound that stands out

-• Package included: EASTROCK professional tenor saxophone, portable hard carrying case, bag strap, mouthpiece, neck strap, reeds, mouthpiece cushion pads, cleaning cloth&cleaning rod, white gloves.
+• Package included: EASTROCK professional tenor saxophone, portable hard carrying case, bag strap, mouthpiece, neck strap, reeds, mouthpiece cushion pads, cleaning cloth&cleaning rod, white gloves, alcohol pads.
 A truly valuable package for any aspiring musician

 Glory Gold Laquer E Flat Alto Saxophone with 11reeds,8 Pads cushions,case,carekit